 On Friday morning, the 17th of August 2018, Samuel Ogundipe, a Nigerian journalist detained since Tuesday the 14th of August was finally released after he met his bail conditions.
 Read More

 On Wednesday evening, the 15th of August 2018, Jones Abiri, a Nigerian journalist detained for over two years was released after he met his bail conditions.
 Read More

 The Premium Times Centre for Investigative Journalism (PTCIJ) has released the statement below, appealing to the management of University of Ibadan to consider its decision to rusticate Kunle Adebajo over a critical article published two years ago.
 Read More

 Outstanding student journalists from across Nigerian universities are to be honoured in Abuja.

-The dialogue is organised by the Premium Times Centre for Investigative Journalism, PTCIJ, the Project for Advocacy in Child and Family Health, PACFaH, and the Project Pink Blue.
+The award ceremony is being organised by the Premium Times Centre for Investigative Journalism (PTCIJ).
 Read More

 Since womanhood has existed, Vesicovaginal Fistula (VVF) has been part of that existence.
 Notably, it is one of the serious health issues facing Nigerian women, although it is not talked about just like many women-specific health issues.

 Last week, the Centre for Democracy and Development (CDD) released the report of its opinion poll.
 The opinion poll termed “Buharimeter Opinion Poll”, assessed the opinions of Nigerians as regards the 3-year Buhari Administration.
 Read More